silver-sat/Radio_Board/README.md

 ![Unassembled front radio board photograph](RB01_front.png) Radio board front view

-**SilverSat is currently transistioning the repository to KiCad 7.0.
-These updated files are incompatible with KiCad 6.0.**
+**SilverSat is currently transistioning the repository to KiCad 8.0.
+These updated files are incompatible with older versions.**

 SilverSat's Radio Board is our custom-designed Arduino®-compatible prototype satellite data transceiver and internet gateway for 430-450 MHz.